wacncontent/CustomizeTool/output/articles/automation/automation-intro.md

 ## How does Azure Automation relate to other automation tools?

 [Service Management Automation (SMA)](http://technet.microsoft.com/zh-cn/library/dn469260.aspx) is intended to automate management tasks in the private cloud.
 It is installed locally in your data center as a component of [Windows Azure Pack](https://www.microsoft.com/server-cloud/).
-SMA and Azure Automation use the same runbook format based on Windows PowerShell and Windows PowerShell Workflow<!-- deleted by customization, but SMA does not support [graphical runbooks](/documentation/articles/automation-graphical-authoring-intro) -->.
+SMA and Azure Automation use the same runbook format based on Windows PowerShell and Windows PowerShell Workflow, but SMA does not support [graphical runbooks](/documentation/articles/automation-graphical-authoring-intro).

 [System Center 2012 Orchestrator](http://technet.microsoft.com/zh-cn/library/hh237242.aspx) is intended for automation of on-premises resources.
 It uses a different runbook format than Azure Automation and Service Management Automation and has a graphical interface to create runbooks without requiring any scripting.
 Its runbooks are composed of activities from Integration Packs that are written specifically for Orchestrator.